jqohayon/fitness/README.md

 ## Deployment

-The project is automatically deployed to GitHub Pages when changes are pushed to the `stable-version` branch.
+The project is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.

-Visit the live site at: https://jqohayon.github.io/jacqstack/
+Visit the live site at: https://jqohayon.github.io/fitness/